dracula/dracula-theme/README.md

 ###### "Are you going to support editor X?"

 We hope so, but we need your help to accomplish that.
-Since you're using code editor X you're probably much more experienced on it than us.
+Since you're already using app X you're probably much more experienced on it than us.
 So give it a try first!

 ###### "How do I submit a new theme?"

-Please create a new repository containing the files from [the template](https://github.com/dracula/template).
-Then add the files for your editor, shell, etc. based on the [Color Palette](#color-palette) above.
+1. Create a new repository based on this [template](https://github.com/dracula/template).
+2. Build the new theme using the [Color Palette](#color-palette) above.

-Next, submit an issue with a screenshot of the theme, and a link to your repository that contains the theme.
-If/when the theme is accepted, we'll create a new repository under the Dracula organization where you can submit a PR for the new theme.
-Once the theme is accepted, we will give you rights to maintain the theme.
+3. Finally, [submit an issue](https://github.com/dracula/dracula-theme/issues/new) with a link to your repository.
+Once the theme is accepted, we will move the repository under the Dracula organization and give you rights to maintain it :)

 ## Team